-I love my venetian blinds, they look so stylish!
-Plus, they are an ideal way to get the best level of light and privacy in a room..
+I love my Venetian blinds, they look so stylish!
+And, they are an ideal way to get the best level of light and privacy in a room.

-Virtually every room in our house has had a venetian blind hanging in it at some stage.
-We currently have wooden venetian blinds on all windows downstairs and an aluminium blind hangs in the bathroom upstairs.
+Virtually every room in our house has had a Venetian blind hanging in it at some stage.
+We currently have wooden Venetian blinds on all windows downstairs and an aluminum blind hangs in the bathroom upstairs.

 Venetian blinds may be a perfect choice for your window, but sadly they are also perfect for collecting dust too!

-The method of cleaning for venetian blinds will depend on the type of material it is.
+The method of cleaning for Venetian blinds will depend on the type of material it is.
 The rule of thumb is that if it is wooden always avoid getting it wet.
 Anything other than a damp cloth could damage the wood.
-Aluminium, PVC and plastic blinds are waterproof so you can safely use soapy water to clean them.
+Aluminum, PVC and plastic blinds are waterproof, so you can safely use soapy water to clean them.

 Here are some tips:

-- Pull it down and angle.
-Before you start to clean your blind in place make sure it is pulled down all the way first and then angle the slats down at about a 45-degree angle.
-Some people suggest angling them down vertically but I find it easiest when they are open.
+- Pull it down and angle at 45 degrees.
+Before you start to clean your blind in place make sure it is pulled down all the way, and then angle the slats down at about 45-degrees.
+Some people suggest angling them down vertically, but I find it easiest when they are open.
 Plus, you can see where the dust is more easily.

 - Always work from the top down.
 That way you don’t get dust on the slats you have already cleaned.